infinum/eightshift-docs/website/forms/addons/create/utils-library.md

 ## Example usage

-In this example we will how to get settings names.
+In this example we will show how to get settings names.

 ```php
 use EightshiftFormsAddonComputedFieldsVendor\EightshiftFormsUtils\Helpers\UtilsSettingsHelper;